 - Food: $420 for food.
 (This includes $300 for groceries, $100 for dining out and $20 for coffee shops.)

 - Auto, gas and maintenance: $240 for the month. ($120 budgeted for gas and $120 budgeted for oil change and possible repairs.)

 - Home insurance: $10 per month for renters insurance.

 - Medical expenses: $60 budgeted for unexpected doctor appointments.
 Note: Health insurance wasn’t considered because it was taken out before taxes.

 - Other monthly expenses: Total of $322. ($172 for entertainment, $100 for clothing and $25 for a haircut and $25 for monthly gym membership.)

 - Total expenses: $2,682

 A cash-back credit card may be a smart choice for making your purchases.
-This is because the cash back that you earn can usually be moved into your emergency savings account.
-If you develop that strategy, the cash back earning will bypass your checking account and go directly into your savings.
+This is because the cash back that you earn can usually be moved into your emergency savings account or applied as a statement credit.
+Assuming your credit card company allows the cash back to be transferred right to a savings account, this strategy means your money will bypass your checking account and won’t be spent.

 Debit cards can be a good method for people who want to spend only what they have and don’t want to use a cash-only method.
 But losing out on cash back, unless you are a part of a debit card rewards program, is a major downside.